RANJITHA14102004/Expense_Management_System/README.md

 ## 🧑‍💻 My Role

-I worked on the **Backend**, implementing:
+I worked on the **Frontend**, implementing:
-- Designing and maintaining the database schema(using JPA/Hibernate ORM)
+- Designing and maintaining the varies Dashboards.
-- Developing RESTful API's for core application features.
+- Role related Features like user and admin.
 - Optimizing Performance and ensuring scalability.